 Exchange automatically displays your business's lifetime revenue, but it's up to you as the person selling their business to let buyers know what your total profit is after expenses.
 Shopify does not calculate your costs for you, so it's a great idea to take the time to thoroughly calculate all the costs involved in running the business in your listing.
 This helps buyers see that you're a trustworthy seller who's fully prepared to hand their business over to the right buyer.

 To start, you need to add up your monthly expenses.
 Your profit is your total revenue minus expenses.
-When calculating your expenses, some of the things you need to take into account are:
+When calculating your expenses, make sure to include the following:

-- The price of your monthly Shopify plan
+- price of your store's monthly Shopify subscription plan

-- The total cost of recurring charges for apps used by your business
+- total cost of recurring charges for apps used by your business

-- The total amount you spend on advertising each month
+- total amount you spend on advertising each month

-- Your total cost of goods sold on an average month
+- total cost of goods sold on an average month

-- The amount you pay to freelancers or employees
+- amount that you pay any freelancers or employees

 Add up the total cost of these expenses and subtract it from your total revenue to get your profit amount.